 About

-The University of Hawaiʻi Library at Mānoa (“UHM Library”) is offering Library Treasures Scholarships for the academic year of 2023-2024.
-The purpose of the scholarships is to promote the use of the UHM Library’s collections by our students, raise awareness about the educational values of our library’s unique holdings, and offer the expertise of our subject specialist librarians.
-The UHM Library is committed to providing wide-ranging services to our students and assisting them with their respective pursuit of academic excellence.
+The University of Hawaiʻi at Mānoa Hamilton Library is offering Library Treasures Scholarships for Summer 2026.
+The purpose of the scholarships is to promote the use of the Hamilton Library’s collections by our students, raise awareness about the educational values of our library’s unique holdings, and offer the expertise of our subject specialist librarians.
+The library is committed to providing wide-ranging services to our students and assisting them with their respective pursuit of academic excellence.

 Scholarship Category